FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 certificate.
 If the presented certificate passes validation, the device does not need to warn the end user that the provided certificate is untrusted.

+It is possible to also use TLS-PSK with EAP-TLS for this provisioning.
+In which case, the PSK identity MUST the same as the EAP Identifier, and the PSK MUST be the provisioning identifier.

 ## TLS-based EAP methods